kefranabg/readme-md-generator/README.md

 ## 🚀 Usage

-Just run the following command and answer questions :
+Just run the following command at the root of your project and answer questions :

 ```sh
 readme